A BRIEF HISTORY OF THE CATHARS

 They also said the Church had been duped and enslaved by the evil god and they had perverted Jesus' teachings.
 Needless to say that did not go down well with the Church!

 Cathars were divided into two groups.
 An elite called the Perfect had already received the consolamentum.
 They lived in poverty, were vegetarians, did not marry or swear oaths and often fasted.
 However most people could not live up to these strict teachings.
 The great majority of Cathars were called believers and they did not receive the consolamentum until they were near death.

 At first the Cathars or Albigensians in Southern France were protected by powerful anti-clerical nobles.
 However in 1208 Pope Innocent III called for a crusade against them.
-Crusaders from Northern France rushed to obey and they fought a bloodthirsty crusade.
+Crusaders from Northern France obeyed his call.
 The Albigensians were finally defeated with the fall of their stronghold at Montsegur in 1244.

 Life in the Middle Ages